Jnorm911/crud4react/README.md

 # TODO

-Various ui and css fixes to make it look more professional.
+Various ui, alert, and css fixes to make it look more professional.
+Regex.

 # Getting Started with Create React App